circle2jt/ymlr/README.md

       name: Only run 1 time
       trailing: true              # In the processing which not finished yet, if it's called by others, it keeps the last params to cached then make the last call before done
       autoRemove: true            # Auto remove after done
+      singletonData:              # Pass input data to singleton to do async task
+        dataFromParentState: ${ $ps.channelData.name }
     runs:
       - echo: Do this when it's free for 1s
 ```